AnishThangalingam/INF200_project/README.md

 We have enjoyed very much with this project and had a lot of 'aha' moments while programing the simulation.
 This project has helped us with increase our collaboration skills and out knowledge to use Agile development techniques.
-It has been a project that has helped us to develp our skills to work faster, take the right decision and do things right.
+It has been a project that has helped us to develop our skills to work faster, take the right decision and do things right.

 We can guarantee that this is a project that has learned us a lot of new things and something we will definitely take